Kong/kongponents/docs/components/popover.md

 ```

 :::tip NOTE
-Check out [KTooltip](/components/tooltip) if you're looking for a component for displaying tooltips.
-KPop is ideal for more complex popover dialogs that might need to have interactive elements.
+Check out [KTooltip](/components/tooltip) if you're looking for a component for showing tooltips.
+KPop is ideal for displaying more complex popover dialogs that might need to have interactive elements.
 :::

 ## Props